 Furthermore, any private use of the reimbursed equipment should not be significant.

-As this exemption has been laid under powers provided for by section 210 of ITEPA 2003 (power to exempt minor benefits) - and equivalent sections for NICs - any exemption is conditional on the benefit being made available to all an employer's employees generally on similar terms.
+As this exemption was laid under powers provided for by section 210 of ITEPA 2003 (power to exempt minor benefits) - and equivalent sections for NICs - any exemption is conditional on the benefit being made available to all an employer's employees generally on similar terms.
 Therefore, employers should ensure that similar reimbursement terms apply to all employees that need to work from home.
 It will not, for example, be acceptable for directors to ensure that they are reimbursed for office equipment but other staff are not.

 Employee purchases but employer does not reimburse